MrThearMan/savestate/README.md

   - This is also used to recover from data corruption by skipping data which can't be validated
 - Objects have to support [pickling](https://docs.python.org/3/library/pickle.html#module-pickle) so that they can be used with savestate.
 Note the [security implications](https://docs.python.org/3/library/pickle.html#module-pickle) of this!
-- All the keys of the savestate are kept in memory, which limits the savestate size
+- All the keys of the savestate are kept in memory, which limits the savestate size (not a problem for most applications)
 - NOT Thread safe, so can't be accessed by multiple processes
 - File is append-only, so the more non-read operations you do, the more the filesize is going to balloon
   - Howevever, you can *compact* the savestate, usually on *savestate.close()*, which will replace the savestate with a new file with only the current non-deleted data.